Seminar Speakers

 Andy McNiel, MA

-Andy is the Senior Advisor of Youth Programs for the Tragedy Assistance Program for Survivors (TAPS).
-Andy is an author and trainer on topics related to grief, bereavement, and end-of-life.
-He has been an advocate for healthy children, teenagers, and families throughout his career.
+Andy McNiel is the Senior Advisor of Youth Programs for the Tragedy Assistance Program for Survivors (TAPS).
+He is an author and trainer on topics related to grief, bereavement, and end-of-life.
+Andy has been an advocate for healthy children, teenagers, and families throughout his career.
 He brings his dedication and expertise to TAPS, where he oversees, develops, and facilitates programming for young military survivors.
-He is co-founder and executive partner of The Satori Group, LLC, a national education, management, and consulting company that provides education, content development, training, and consultation in grief and loss.
-His leadership has guided the National Alliance for Grieving Children, the Amelia Center at Children's of Alabama, and Hospice of Martin and St. Lucie in South Florida.
-Andy is a trainer for the American Foundation for Suicide Prevention; a member of the International Workgroup on Death, Dying, and Bereavement; and he previously served on the Board of Directors for the Association for Death Education and Counseling (ADEC).
+He is co-founder and an executive partner of The Satori Group, LLC, a national education, management, and consulting company focused on grief and loss.
+He is the former CEO of The National Alliance for Grieving Children, Executive Director of The Amelia Center at Children's of Alabama, and Director of Counseling Services for Hospice of Martin and St. Lucie (now Treasure Health) in South Florida.
+Andy is a trainer for the American Foundation for Suicide Prevention; a co-author of Supporting and Understanding Bereaved Children: A Practical Guide for Professionals; and he previously served on the Board of Directors for the Association for Death Education and Counseling (ADEC).
 Andy holds an M.A. in counseling and a B.A. in religion.

 Renee Monczynski, MAOL